top of page

 truck.JPG

 Genoa Township offers diverse housing options to meet varied resident needs, fostering an inclusive community.
 No one should be made to feel unwelcome in the township.
-Development should follow Ohio law, Zoning Resolution, and the Comprehensive Plan with resident input.
-While most new homes will be on large lots and further major growth will be limited, potential external challenges such as annexation and sewer expansion remain concerns.
-Our range of housing should continue to support families, empty-nesters, and young professionals.
+As court decisions have shown development must follow the Constitution, Ohio law, Zoning Resolution, and be in alignment with the Comprehensive Plan.
+These must be the foundation for obtaining resident input.
+Planned Residential Developments ( PRD) will be limited if at all - most future new homes will be on large lots.
+Potential external challenges such as annexation and sewer expansion remain and need to be monitored.
+The township must coordinate and build positive working relationships and open communications with surrounding jurisdictions relative to development.
+We can't live in a bubble.
 Although our commercial tax base is smaller than some townships, I support local small business growth to boost services, jobs, and tax revenue.

 THE WAY FORWARD